- Grains Essential

 GROWING CANADIAN DURUM

-Canadian wheat farmers work closely with the Canadian Grain Commission and the Canadian Wheat Board to develop and ensure the quality and availability of durum.
+Canadian wheat farmers work closely with the Canadian Grain Commission to develop and ensure the quality and availability of durum.
 Rigorous field trials and testing procedures have resulted in new varieties of durum, which offer improvements in colour and gluten strength.

 The quality of Canadian durum is also supported by strict grading standards, strict control of varieties, and a bulk handling system.
 These standards and practices set Canadian durum wheat apart.